josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_acknowledgement_tradeoffs_in_data_fixing.md

 When no role is explicitly tasked with owning historical consequence, acknowledgement becomes discretionary rather than mandated.

 Silence, then, is not simply concealment.

-It is mandate absence.
+It can reflect mandate absence. **[tightened]**

 ---

-## 🧠 IV.
-Narrative Containment as Risk Management
+## 🧠 Narrative Containment as Risk Management

 Institutions often reframe data failure as: